MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-r-services-windows-install.md

 To view examples of machine learning that are based on real-world scenarios, see [Machine learning tutorials](../tutorials/machine-learning-services-tutorials.md).

-### Troubleshooting
+## Get Help

-Run into trouble?
-Trying to upgrade?
+Need help with installation or upgrade?
 For answers to common questions and known issues, see the following article:

 * [Upgrade and installation FAQ - Machine Learning Services](upgrade-and-installation-faq-sql-server-r-services.md)